mohitpai/journey-optimizer.en/help/using/reports/journey-global-report.md

 +++Learn more on the different metrics and widgets available for the SMS report.

 The **[!UICONTROL SMS - Sending statistics]** table details the success of your delivery:

+* **[!UICONTROL Execution time]**: Start time of every execution of your recurring SMS message in your journey.
+To target only one or multiple recurring SMS messages, select it from the **[!UICONTROL Execution time]** drop-down.

 * **[!UICONTROL Targeted]**: Number of user profiles who qualify as target profiles for this delivery.